yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

     ![The Yes button is highlighted in the Confirm Account Change dialog.](media/confirm-account-change.png "Confirm Account Change")

-6. You will now see the **Log On As** value for the SQL Server (MSSQLSERVER) service changed to `./sqlmiuser`.
+6. Observe that the **Log On As** value for the SQL Server (MSSQLSERVER) service changed to `./sqlmiuser`.

     ![In the list of SQL Server Services, the SQL Server (MSSQLSERVER) service is highlighted.](media/sql-server-service.png "SQL Server Services")

 7. Close the SQL Server Configuration Manager.

-### Task 3: Create backup of TailspinToys database
+### Task 3: Create a backup of TailspinToys database

 To perform online data migrations, DMS looks for backups and logs in the SMB shared backup folder on the source database server.
-In this task, you will create a backup of the `TailspinToys` database using SSMS, and write it to the `\\SQLSERVER2008\dms-backups` SMB network share you created in a previous task.
-The backup file needs to include a checksum, so you will add that during the backup steps.
+In this task, you create a backup of the `TailspinToys` database using SSMS and write it to the `\\SQLSERVER2008\dms-backups` SMB network share you created in a previous task.
+The backup file needs to include a checksum, so you add that during the backup steps.

 1. On the SqlServer2008 VM, open **Microsoft SQL Server Management Studio 17** by entering "sql server" into the search bar in the Windows Start menu.